 Though epoxy is less expensive in most cases, it’s not the best choice as a top coat for a typical garage floor unless you are on a tight budget.
 It is still much better than not using a top coat at all, however.

 For most people, polyurethane is likely the best choice as a clear top coat option.
-It’s one of the easiest to apply, it is U.V. stable, and provides many of the same benefits as a polyurea or polyaspartic coating.
-It provides many of the same benefits as polyaspartic/polurea and at a lower cost.
+It’s one of the easiest to apply, it is U.V. stable, and provides many of the same benefits as a polyurea or polyaspartic coating, but usually at a lower cost.
 Plus, the thinner dry film thickness makes for a great medium to apply anti-slip aggregate if you so desire.

 While a polyurea or polyaspartic top coat can make for an excellent choice, it’s best used if you choose to have your garage floor coating professionally installed.
 Many installers offer complete polyurea/polyaspartic garage flooring systems which can be a big advantage if you need to have it installed in the colder winter months or you are on a tight schedule and need it installed in a day.

 Also, many of these same installers offer a hybrid of epoxy base coats and polyurea/polyaspartic top coats which can reduce the cost of the installation, yet provide the same benefits in terms of performance.